 Almond is consumed in multiple ways in Australia.
 The kernels are consumed raw or roasted as snacks.
-Almond and its paste and milk are used as ingredients in breakfast cereals, snack bars and other manufactured goods.
+Almond and its paste and milk are used as ingredients in breakfast cereals, snack bars, and other manufactured goods.
 The almonds are also widely used in home cooking and restaurant dishes.
-More and more people like to use gluten free almond meal to substitute flour in baking.
+More and more people like to use the gluten-free almond meal to substitute flour in baking.
 From March 2014 to March 2015, 192 new products using almonds were stocked by supermarkets, compared with the second popular tree nut cashews used in 72 products.

 ● Exportation of Australian almond

 Over the past five years, export sales have increased 246% and domestic sales have increased 55%.
 In 2014/15, almonds were the most valuable horticultural exports in Australia, with annual export sales of $422 million.
 50,000 tonnes were exported and 20,000 tonnes sold domestically.
 In 2015-16, export sales will reach $600 million, with $800m leaving the orchards.
 The orchard will continue to expand across the country.